umarhassan-mitodl/11.233-fall-2005/content/pages/readings.md

 Introduction, Student Research Interests, and Cross-cutting Methodological Issues
 {{< tdclose >}}{{< tdopen >}}

-Przeworski, Adam, and Frank Salamon. "[On the Art of Writing Proposals, Some Candid Suggestions for Applicants to Science Research Council Competitions](https://s3.amazonaws.com/ssrc-cdn1/crmuploads/new_publication_3/the-art-of-writing-proposals.pdf)."
+Przeworski, Adam, and Frank Salamon. "{{% resource_link "83740251-e876-482a-b3b1-ba2147ed3d15" "On the Art of Writing Proposals, Some Candid Suggestions for Applicants to Science Research Council Competitions" %}}."
 1988.

 Munck, Gerardo L., and Richard Snyder.
 "The Human Dimension of Comparative Research."
 Chapter 2 in *Passion, Craft and Method in Comparative Politics* .
 Baltimore, MD: Johns Hopkins University Press, 2006.
 (Forthcoming.)